 Freshworks CRM is right for businesses with territory-based sales teams that rely on inbound and outbound calling.
 It has a built-in phone system with features that include click-to-call, call recording, phone number assignments, call transfers, and phone activity reports.
 It also allows you to establish territories and assign leads based on your criteria.

 Insightly is the best for businesses focused on long-term relationships because of its project management features.
 It is also great for businesses that need automation and efficiency tools like the business card scanner, email templates, web-to-lead forms, and lead assignment.

 Pipedrive is a visual, pipeline-focused CRM that helps salespeople with critical tasks throughout the sales cycle.
 It’s best for salespeople wanting to create visual pipeline stages and define activities within each stage to be complete.
 Its kanban board pipelines are easy to use and its contact enrichment features reduce manual research.

 Zoho CRM offers social media engagement and also has a phone integration.
 It’s great for salespeople who rely on calling and social media to engage customers and prospects, and want to do so within their CRM.
 It also supports email campaigns and live chat for additional channels of engagement.

 However, these are just some of the CRM options available in the market today, each with their own benefits and specific drawbacks.
-You can learn more about these products as well as other CRM products by visiting our CRM Review page.

 How to Combine ERP & CRM Functionality